couchdeveloper/FutureLib/README.md

 Here, the `Promise` enters the scene!

-As an example, use an extension for `NSURLSession` which performs a very basic GET request using a `NSURLSessionDadtaTask` which can be cancelled by means of a cancellation token.
+As an example, use an extension for `NSURLSession` which performs a very basic GET request using a `NSURLSessionDataTask` which can be cancelled by means of a cancellation token.
 Without focussing too much on a "industrial strength" implementation it aims to demonstrate how to use a promise - and also a cancellation token:

 Get a future from an asynchronous function that returns a `Future<T>`